| 2000 |

 | 2017 |

-Harmonin-a1 can switch between open and closed conformations through intramolecular binding of its C-terminal PDZ-binding motif to its N-terminal NTD-PDZ1 supramodule, mediated by a flexible PDZ2-PDZ3 linker; this conformational switch affects binding to cadherin-related 23. |
+Harmonin-a1 can switch between open and closed conformations through intramolecular binding of its C-terminal PDZ-binding motif to its N-terminal NTD-PDZ1 supramodule, and through a flexible PDZ2-PDZ3 linker.
+This conformational switch affects interaction with cadherin-related 23. |

-Biochemical and biophysical analyses (NMR, SPR, circular dichroism), mutagenesis |
+Biochemical and biophysical analyses (NMR, analytical ultracentrifugation, circular dichroism, surface plasmon resonance) |

 FEBS letters |